EstherPlomp/TNW-Tracking/README.md

 You can specify the keywords you want to look for in the [keywords.txt](find_by_pdf_content/keywords.txt) file in the [find_by_pdf_content](find_by_pdf_content) directory.
 Articles whose pdf contents contain those keywords will have this listed in the final output files.

+> [!NOTE]
+> The `requirements.txt` file contains a list of keywords, split into two separate groups (delimited by `()`).
+For the first group, the script will try to find and extract also urls in the code that contain this keyword.
+Useful for something like e.g. GitHub.

 **DOIs**

 Finally, you have to provide a list of DOIs that the scripts will use as input.
 These are to be entered into [dois.yaml](dois.yaml)